Properties

 Use caution when using cross-object mappings!
 This feature is allowed, however not recommended as a general practice since it can lead to confusing setups that are difficult to troubleshoot.
 If you do create such mappings, it is advised to use labels or a Comment on the target object to indicate which objects control it.

-This warning can also occur when their are property-breaking script changes, such as the field name being renamed or removed from serialization.
+This warning can also occur when there are property-breaking script changes, such as the field name being renamed or removed from serialization.
 If a code change you make causes this to occur, you may consider reverting those changes, or otherwise reassign any broken property mappings.

 Click the link icon to show the game object reference field.
 This is only displayed if there is adequate horizontal space, so expanding the panel or view may be needed.